PermutaTriangle/CombCov/agenda_meetings.md

 - leave `Basis` class intact (only accepting `Perm`s)
 - try to avoid code duplication between these two classes by using metaclasses or parent class
 - change the `Av` class to behave differently based on whether it's input is `MeshBasis` or `Basis`
-- this ensures that `Basis` behaves the way users expect and keeps backwards compatibily
+- this ensures that `Basis` behaves the way users expect and keeps backwards compatibility